 Do you have a secret?
-I did … for a very long time.
+I did … and it weighed me down for years.
+Today I want to talk about how to be transparent because I wasn’t for a very long time.

 Satan can only keep us captive if we’re silent.
 If we shrink back from the sin.
 If we try to “handle it” ourselves.

 Jesus is truth.
 Jesus brought us into a body of believers to depend on each other.
 When we share the truth, Satan no longer has a hold on us.

 Your “secret” is different than mine, but the enemy of our souls would like nothing more than for you to keep your struggle to yourself.
 To keep silent.
 We need to learn how to be transparent.

 To start taking steps toward transparency, find a Bible study or some type of support group near you.
 Then confess to others who have the same issue.
 Care for each other.
 Pray for each other.
 Confession brings freedom; your burden will be lighter when you share it.
 I remember after I went to my first Bible study class, I started confessing other issues I had.
 I sought forgiveness from those I’d hurt, and the shackles fell from my heart.

 Seek God, and write out your prayers to Him.
 Know that your struggle is not hidden from His view.
 God knows your issues and still LOVES YOU COMPLETELY.
 Read Psalm 139.
 His thoughts of you are greater than the sand on the seashore.

 Then, when the time is right, God will lead you to share your story with others.
 God will transform your trials into your testimony.
 He’ll also help you in your struggle.
 Turn to Him.
 Led Him guide Your steps.
 Jesus will lead you into freedom—trust that.